getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     The wrapped set is exactly the token types that semantically end an expression context, after which a binary `-` is legal.
 Non-expression-ending operators (Plus, Star, etc.)
     are not wrapped; a `-` immediately following them is consumed as a sign by Number.

     For the IntegerLit slot at the Token level, ExprEndingTail is applied *inside* NumberEndingTail (i.e.
-    `(IntegerLit ExprEndingTail NumberEndingTail)`) so that the
+    `(IntegerLit ExprEndingTail NumberEndingTail)`) so the
-    lookahead for `-Digit` runs immediately after the integer, before any trailing `..` is consumed.
+    `-Digit` lookahead runs immediately after the integer, before any trailing `..` is consumed.
 The reverse order would cause `-2..-1` to consume the second `-` as a binary Hyphen rather than leaving it for NegativeIntegerLit on the next iteration.

-10. Digit-leading identifier disambiguation (`!IdentCont`):
+10. **Digit-leading identifier disambiguation (`!IdentCont`).**

     Foi permits identifiers to start with digits (the sawNonDigit gate in Note 3 only requires that the identifier contain *some* non-digit character — leading digits are permitted).
-To prevent the integer-shaped number productions from grabbing the leading digits of an identifier, each integer-shaped form ends with a `!IdentCont` negative lookahead.
+    To prevent integer-shaped number productions from grabbing the leading digits of an identifier, each integer-shaped form ends with a `!IdentCont` negative lookahead.

     Productions carrying `!IdentCont`: